Skip to content

 The run_shell_command tool now supports interactive commands by integrating a pseudo-terminal (pty).
 This allows you to run commands that require real-time user input, such as text editors (vim, nano), terminal-based UIs (htop), and interactive version control operations (git rebase -i).

 When an interactive command is running, you can send input to it from the Gemini CLI.
-To focus on the interactive shell, press ctrl+f.
+To focus on the interactive shell, press Tab.
 The terminal output, including complex TUIs, will be rendered correctly.

 • Security: Be cautious when executing commands, especially those constructed from user input, to prevent security vulnerabilities.